 How to make Szechuan chicken

-Add vegetable oil to a non-stick pan and heat it on medium heat.
-When the pan is hot, add the chicken pieces.
+Cook the chicken: Add vegetable oil to a non-stick pan and when the pan is hot, add the chicken pieces.
 Stir-fry the chicken for 7 to 8 minutes or until they are golden and crispy.
 Remove the chicken.

-Remove the oil from the pan leaving only a tablespoon of it.
-Cook minced ginger and garlic until fragrant and add the chopped vegetables.
+Cook the vegetables: Cook minced ginger and garlic until fragrant and add the chopped vegetables.
 Cook onion and bell peppers until they are tender.

 Tips to make the best recipe